Hyrcanian Forests

 They date back 25 - 50 million years when such forests covered most parts of the Northern Temperate region – after periods of glaciation these became isolated remnants.
 The forests cover inaccessible steep terrain.
 They show high floristic biodiversity (3,200 vascular plants) and are home to forest birds and the iconic Persian Leopard.

 Community Perspective: Among the components in Iran, Wojciech visited Abr Forest, and Zoë also covered Abr plus National Golestan Forest.
-Clyde so far has provided the best coverage of the Khanbulan component in Azerbaijan.
+Clyde so far has provided the best coverage of Khanbulan in Azerbaijan (a component later withdrawn from the nomination/inscription).

 Map of Hyrcanian Forests